-Cultured Coconut Yogurt won my heart (and stomach) over in a big way.
-It’s even easier to make than dairy yogurt and takes only 3 hours from start to finish.
-The first time I read about it, the instructions said to dehydrate for 6 – 8 hours.
-I liked it but didn’t love it.
-So it was good stretch before I tried making it again.
-The next time, I added lemon juice and dehydrated for only three hours.
-It was thick, creamy, and slightly sweet.
-In fact it was perfect.
-I can’t imagine any yogurt tasting better than this.
-You need to experience good coconut yogurt to believe how good it really is.
-And it’s the main ingredient in this thick, rich and ultra-nutritious smoothie.
+Cultured Coconut Yogurt won my heart (and stomach) over in a big way many years ago.
+It’s even easier to make than dairy yogurt, taking only 3 hours from start to finish.
+I can’t imagine any yogurt being easier to make or tasting better than this.
+You need to experience this wonderful health food to appreciate the unique qualities.
+It’s the main ingredient in this thick, rich, and ultra-nutritious smoothie.

 Raspberries are a member of the rose family.

 Raspberries can be red, black, purple, and golden in color.